Leinster National Preview, Tips, Runners & Trends

 Leinster National Past Winners

 Here are the Leinster National past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse that won, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Leinster National are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo